andreashandel/research-and-teaching-resources/Data_Resources.md

 ## Some data Sources

+* [DataMed](https://datamed.org) - A new search engine and interface that is meant to allow search and access to multiple datasets.

 * [Kaggle Data](https://www.kaggle.com/datasets) - A growing number of datasets used in Kaggle data analysis contests and available for any other use.

 *  [Project Tycho](https://www.tycho.pitt.edu/) - infectious disease data